dgtlntv/design-token-handover/README.md

+This is a handover repository from Canonicals design team for the first set of design tokens for the new design system of Canonical.
+The canonical repository for Canonicals design tokens can be found at: https://github.com/canonical/design-tokens

 A CSV version of the tokens is available in the `csv` folder.
 A W3C design tokens JSON version of the tokens is available in the `json` folder.